 Embracing a Holistic Approach

 Sustained recovery requires a balance of physical care, emotional expression, and self-advocacy.
 Nutrition, rest, social connection, and acceptance all play vital roles.
-By honoring your unique sensory and cognitive needs, you build a life that supports rather than depletes you.
+By honoring your unique sensory and cognitive needs, you can build a life that supports you rather than drains you.

 FAQs